 \section{Learning From Underspecified Data}

-In standard supervised learning, we train a model $f$ which takes input $x \in \calX$ and predicts its corresponding label $y \in \calY$.
+We consider a supervised learning setting in which we train a model $f$ that takes input $x \in \calX$ and predicts its corresponding label $y \in \calY$.
 We train $f$ with a labeled dataset $\Ds = \{(x_1, y_1), (x_2, y_2), \ldots\}$ drawn from data distribution $\psxy$.
 The model $f$ is selected from hypothesis class $f \in \calF$ by approximately minimizing the predictive risk $\mathbb{E}_{\psxy}[\ell(f(x), y)]$ on the data distribution.
 The model $f$ is evaluated via its predictive risk on held-out samples from $\psxy$.
 Standard procedures such as regularization and cross-validation encourage such generalization.

 However, even if a function $f$ generalizes to unseen data sampled from the same distribution $\psxy$, performance often deteriorates in distribution shift conditions, when we evaluate on \textit{target data} sampled from a different distribution $\ptxy$.
-In many distribution shift scenarios~\cite{koh2021wilds}, the overall data distribution can be modeled as a mixture of domains, where each domain $d \in \mathbb{D}$ corresponds to a fixed data distribution $p_d(x, y)$.
+In many distribution shift scenarios~\citep{koh2021wilds}, the overall data distribution can be modeled as a mixture of domains, where each domain $d \in \mathbb{D}$ corresponds to a fixed data distribution $p_d(x, y)$.
 In this paper, we specifically consider a subpopulation shift setting, where the source and target distributions are different mixtures of the same underlying domains: $p_\textrm{S} = \sum_{d \in \mathbb{D}} w^S_d p_d$ and $p_\textrm{T} = \sum_{d \in \mathbb{D}} w^T_d p_d$, where $\{w^S_d\}_{d\in \mathbb{D}}\neq \{w^T_d\}_{d\in \mathbb{D}}$.